ichbin54p/lib54cligc/README.md

 There is also a `lib54cligc_rect` function, play around with it.

-Now, try making a bouncey ball program.
+Now try making a bouncy ball program
 ### Reference

 #### `lib54cligc_pixelmap`